 In this article, we explain what the equating process for the ACT is and give you info on how your raw scores translate to scale scores for each section of the test.

 They all promise score increases, and some even guarantee them.
-But how do you know if you even need one?
+But how do you know if you even need an SAT summer camp?
 Keep reading to find out!

 Well, first, don't panic!